XanD0K/unit-converter/README.md

 Contributions are welcomed!
 Follow those steps:
 1. Fork the repository
 2. Create a feature branch
-3. Submit a pull request with clear description
+3. Submit a pull request with a clear description

+Report bugs or suggest features via GitHub Issues

+## Acknowledgments
+  Special thanks to the CS50P team, including Professor David Malan and the course staff, for their excellent instructions and support throughout "[CS50’s Introduction to Programming with Python](https://pll.harvard.edu/course/cs50s-introduction-programming-python)" course.

 ## Future Plans
-- Publish as a PyPI library
+- Publish the program as a PyPI library
 - Refactor `project.py` into modular files
-- Add support for more unit groups (e.g. money)
+- Add support for more unit groups (e.g. money with real-time exchange rates)

+## License
+TBD